EQ Nicholson: Career

-EQ trained briefly at the Slade School of Fine Arts under Henry Tonks before studying batik in Paris in 1926.
-She later worked in batik as an assistant to Marion Dorn; she also designed rugs.
-When she was 20 she designed the interior of the new family home at Leckhampton House.
+EQ studied under Henry Tonks at the Slade School of Fine Arts for a few weeks in about 1926, and then spent two years in Paris, where she studied the technique of batik.
+She later worked as an assistant to the designer Marion Dorn.
+She also designed rugs.
+When she was twenty she designed the interior of the new family home at Leckhampton House in Cambridge.

 After her marriage, she worked in Nicholson's Modernist architecture practice, where his student and protégé Hugh Casson and his wife Margaret also worked.
 EQ designed the interiors of Nicholson's building for the London Gliding Club at Dunstable in 1936.

 From about 1936 until 1950, EQ worked with her sister-in-law Nancy Nicholson, who had already printed textile designs both for her brother Ben Nicholson and for his wife Barbara Hepworth at her Poulk Press.
 EQ's designs from this time include Black Goose (1936), Daisy and Seaweed (1949).
 Some of these designs were later screen-printed by Edinburgh Weavers.
-One of her best-known designs is Runner Bean, which dates from about 1950, and was used in Hugh Casson's furnishing of the Royal Yacht and for hand-printed wallpapers by Cole & Son.
+One of her best-known designs is Runner Bean, which dates from about 1950 and was used in Hugh Casson's furnishing of the Royal Yacht and for hand-printed wallpapers by Cole & Son.
 The archive of the Whitworth Art Gallery, Manchester, includes a collection of EQ's drawings and textiles.
 Some of her designs are still being commercially produced.

-For a period of only about fifteen years from about 1941, EQ worked intensely as a painter, in gouache, crayon and collage, in a style that owes something to Georges Braque, whom she greatly admired.
-She had one show, with Peter Rose Pulham (1910–56) and Keith Vaughan (1912–77), at the Hanover Gallery in 1950.
-Works from this period are in the Tate, the New Hall Art Collection and the National Portrait Gallery; they have been compared to those of other artist-designers such as Edward Bawden (1903–89) and Eric Ravilious (1903–42).
+For a period of only about fifteen years from about 1941, EQ worked intensely as a painter, in gouache, crayon and collage, in a style that owed something to Georges Braque, whom she greatly admired.
+She had one show, jointly with Peter Rose Pulham and Keith Vaughan, at the Hanover Gallery in 1950.
+Works from this period are in the Tate, the New Hall Art Collection and the National Portrait Gallery; they have been compared to those of other artist-designers such as Edward Bawden and Eric Ravilious.